-The Lagoon’s crystal clear and vibrant waters can easily make any visitor feel like they’ve found paradise.
-Spending a day floating around in cool azure hues is the epitome of relaxation.
+The lagoon’s crystal clear yet vibrant waters can easily make any visitor feel like they’ve found paradise.
+Spending a day gently floating around while surrounded by cool turquoise hues is the epitome of relaxation.

 Unfortunately, when doing a quick Google search about the Blue Lagoon, you may stumble upon a few disgruntled reviews.
 A beautiful place like the Blue Lagoon doesn’t go unnoticed, and it’s safe to say that it is one of Malta’s major tourist hotspots.

-However, after going on a day trip to the Blue Lagoon and spending a whole number of other days on mainland Malta, I’m pretty sure I managed to figure out one of the major reasons for the discontent:
+However, after spending a number of days on mainland Malta before going on a day trip to the Blue Lagoon, I’m pretty sure I managed to figure out one of the major reasons for the discontent:

 Limited online and onsite information about planning a trip to Comino’s Blue Lagoon often causes travellers to compromise and cramp their travel styles (yes, I’ll admit that I like to be Boujee on a Budget at times).

-So in this post, I’m going to lay out as many options and resources as I can for planning your perfect Blue Lagoon boat trip.
+So in this post, I’m going to lay out as many options and resources as possible for planning your perfect Blue Lagoon boat trip.